metabolomics-us/mona-ng-libraries/projects/ng-mass-spec-plotter/README.md

 ```

 Additional optional attributes include:
-* `normalize`: numerical value to which to normalize spectra (default: 100 for heads-to-tails plots, no scaling for single spectrum)
+* `normalize`: Number.
+Value to which to normalize spectra (default: 100 for heads-to-tails plots, no scaling for single spectrum)
-* `title`: plot title (no title by default)
+* `title`: String.
+Plot title (no title by default)
-* `xLabel`: x-axis label (default: m/z)
+* `xLabel`: String.
+X-axis label (default: m/z)
-* `yLabel`: y-axis label (default: Abundance)
+* `yLabel`: String.
+Y-axis label (default: Abundance)
-* `spectrumLabel`: a label for the primary spectrum for the legend
+* `spectrumLabel`: String.
+Label for the primary spectrum for the legend
-* `libraryLabel`: a label for the reverse/library spectrum for the legend
+* `libraryLabel`: String.
+Label for the reverse/library spectrum for the legend
-* `pmzMin`: Sets the minimum x-axis limit.
+* `pmzMin`: Number.
+Sets the minimum x-axis limit.
 If undefined, the x-axis minimum is set to 0.
-* `pmzMax`: Sets the maximum x-axis limit.
+* `pmzMax`: Number.
+Sets the maximum x-axis limit.
 If undefined, the x-axis maximum is set to 1.1 times the peak with the largest m/z value.